garfunkel/Winnie-the-Pooh/README.md

 ## Possibilities
 * It would be cool to produce a proxy website that takes the homepage and/or article pages from the Global Times website, and replaces the content with generated data from this program.
 It would also be possible to 'tag' phrases and image captions as they are compiled.
 This would allow images to be selected and used on article pages.
-* As sentences are generated independently, they don't track context or meaning.
-It would be a great idea to tag nouns/verbs/topics (using spaCy or similar) and use that information when generating sentences.

 Pull requests are obviously very welcome!